 NORMAN — A new University of Oklahoma program designed to expand the university's reach into Web-based content debuts Tuesday when OU launches freedom.ou.edu.

-The University of Oklahoma plans to launch a new website, freedom.ou.edu, on Tuesday.
-The site will offer free video lectures on topics dealing with American government and constitutional law, produced through the university's Institute for the American Constitutional Heritage.
+The website will offer free video lectures on topics dealing with American government and constitutional law, produced through the university's Institute for the American Constitutional Heritage.